eXtremal-ik7/pool_frontend_zcash/README.md

 * payoutInterval - payout interval in minutes
 * balanceCheckInterval - balance check interval in minutes
 * statisticCheckInterval - statistic check interval in minutes (should be 1)
+* checkAddress - enable client address checking.
+Use 'false' when you setup pool on testnet
+* shareTarget - fixed share difficulty for native(zeromq) and stratum miners
+* equihashShareCheck - enable additional equihash share checking, not need on private pools.
+Disable it for less CPU usage
+* stratumWorkLifeTime - stratum work update interval in minutes, required for some miners

 * zmqclientHost - native zeromq protocol host name
 * zmqclientListenPort - navite protocol port